Visualizing external trace formats with Perfetto

 External Resources:

-tool general information: perf Wiki (kernel.org)- Brendan Gregg's
+perf-scriptman page:man perf-script(or search online, e.g., perf-script Linux man page)perftool general information: perf Wiki (kernel.org)- Brendan Gregg's

-examples: Brendan Gregg's perf page (Contains many examples ofperf script
+perfexamples: Brendan Gregg's perf page (Contains many examples ofperf scriptusage, especially for flame graphs)

-Ninja logs format (.ninja_log
+Ninja logs format (.ninja_log)

 Description: The Ninja build system, known for its speed and use in projects

-like Chromium and Android, generates a log file typically named .ninja_log
+like Chromium and Android, generates a log file typically named .ninja_log.

 This file is a tab-separated text file that records metadata about each command